AminovBobur/My-Apps/README.md

 And below are some projects that I have prepared and not put on the market:

-1. Budget app - calculating budgets
+1. Budget app - calculating budgets \n\n /n/n
-#image
+# image
+qwerty